MelanieBrg/melaniebrg.github.io/content/posts/introduction/index.en.md

 Welcome to the blog section of my portfolio website, where I present some of my work, projects, and experiments in:

-- HCI : Human-Computer Interface
+- Human-Computer Interface
-- CG : Computer Graphics
+- Computer Graphics
-- DL : Deep learning
+- Digital Content Protection